Health? or Hype?

 National businesses you can hire scooters from include Mobility Hire, Mobility Giant, National Mobility Hire and Concord Mobility.
 You can also ask your local disability living centre about other rental options in your area.

 Some big supermarkets, DIY shops, tourist attractions and National Trust properties also have mobility scooters available to use within their premises.
-If you’d like to hire a mobility scooter for a holiday, ask the company if it can arrange for scooters to be delivered to destinations in the UK and abroad.
+If you’d like to hire a mobility scooter for a holiday, ask the company whether it can arrange delivery to destinations in the UK and abroad.

 Important things to think about when hiring a mobility scooter include: